robertschank/robertschank.github.io/README.md

 ### How it works:

-- **Three pages, longhand** - Write by hand (not typed).
-Fill three full pages.
+- **Aim for (In her words) "Three pages of longhand, stream of consciousness writing, done first thing in the morning"** - Use a pen pencil writing-utensil
+-

-- **First thing in the morning** - Do this right when you wake up, before your inner editor kicks in.
+- **First thing in the morning** - Let some thoughts out before your inner critic kicks in and micromanages the scene.
+Let them out and capture them on the paper.

-- **Write whatever comes** - Petty complaints, to-do lists, dreams, worries, random observations.
-All fair game.
+- **Write whatever comes** - Petty complaints, to-do lists, dreams, worries, random observations, whatever

-- **Keep the pen moving** - Don't stop to edit or think.
-Your mind will slow down to match the speed of your pen.
-If you get stuck, write "I don't know what to write" until something else emerges.
+- **Aim to keep the pen moving** - Try not to stop to edit or think.
+Your mind may slow down to match the speed of the pen.
+If you get stuck, write "I don't know what to write" or whatever until something else emerges.

 ---